MariaExtrella/QATestTheAgileMonkeys/README.md

         return config;
       }

-so that when any environment is set, the 'Dev' environment is set by default.
+so that when the environment isn't set, the test is executed in the 'Dev' environment by default.

 To set the value of 'env', this line is introduced in the java calss [TestRunner.java](https://github.com/MariaExtrella/QATestTheAgileMonkeys/blob/main/apigraphql/src/test/java/test/graphql/TestRunner.java):